jw-12138/r2-uploader/public/setup-guide/index.md

    Attention!
 This time, instead of changing the Endpoint field in the R2 Uploader, we change the Custom Domain field with the R2 custom domain.

    ![](https://r2-cf-api.jw1.dev/endpoint.png)

+This sounds a little bit complicated, let me break it down for you:

+- Setting up a custom domain for Workers is the simplest way to work with R2 Uploader

 ### Hidden features 😜